FlipVernooij/StickMaps-docs/src/pages/basics/roadmap.md

   - users should be able to connect to their [Sinapsi](https://www.suex.it/en/sinapsi/).
   - users should be able to import .tml files.
 [Ariane](https://www.arianesline.com/ariane/)
   - users should be able to import .csv files.
-  - ~~users should be able to connect to their [Mnemo](https://www.arianesline.com/mnemo/) directly.~~ **\- Not possible**
+  - ~~users should be able to connect to their [Mnemo](https://www.arianesline.com/mnemo/) directly.~~ *\- cancelled \-*

 - ### Offline usage

   Currently, no effort has been put in offline usage and so it is unknown what the current possibilities are.
   Yet as a user, it happens more often the sometimes that you want to process your survey without having internet available.

   - determine the current offline functionalities
   - ensure users can use all off **StickMaps** functionalities except for map-imagery.
   - allow users to prepare offline areas in order to make map-imagery available. (within the possibilities provided by ArcGIS)

 - ### Search functionality navigator

   In the process of creating a map, a user provides an excessive amount of information.
   All of this information should be searchable using a simple text-based keyword search-query.

    - User should be able to search for stations, lines and survey within the navigator.
    - Search query should filter navigator data, allowing for multiple results.
    - ~~User should be able to zoom/center mapview on a specific station from within the navigator~~ ***\- Added version 0.40***

+- ### Refactor Navigator

+  Now that we can search, we will probably want to order and structure our data.
+  We would like the navigator become a dynamic entity allowing for user modifications.

+  - User should be able to create "directories" and add pieces of map in there (for exporting/publishing)
+  - Directory structure should be virtual as so a user should be able to switch back and forward between folder view and survey view.
+  - Navigator should allow for sorting and ordering.
+  - More to come

 - ### Data visualiser

   Extending existing search functionalities, we should now allow users to visualize their data based on user-provided parameters

   - users should be able to color and/or shape lines/stations based on tags, contacts, dates, depths or any other provided information.
   - users should be able to create a textual report included total length's, accuracy, possible leads, surveyors and so on.

 - ### Further Esri ArcGIS integration

   While **StickMaps** fully integrated the ArcGIS api apart from the map-imagery none of their front-end functionalities have been fully implemented.

   - users should be allowed/endorsed to use their own (free) ArcGIS account.
   - users should be allowed to import their own feature layers from their arcGIS account.
   - users should be able to export their stick-maps as a arcGIS feature layer.
   - exported feature-layers should be fully compatible with arcGIS own analytic-tools.

 - ### Image overlays

   Do you have your own drone images?
 Do you maybe have a jpeg with a huge cave-system or some other image data you would like to overlay with your map?
 This feature will enable you to do so.

   - users should be allowed to drop and scale images on the map.
   - the images should display between the map and the stick-map symbols.

 - ### Least-squares loop closures

   Now that we came so far, we should be able to average inaccuracies using te most proper mathematical-algorithm.
   While there are multiple options, least-squares is accepted as the best possible solution.
   There are multiple applications claiming to have implemented this algorithm yet doing so correctly might not be as easy as it sounds.

   - Loop-closures should implement the least-squares algorithm.
   - After a loop-closure the hole map should be re-generated but redrawn only on request.

 - ### Release 50k, 100k and 250k and ?500k+? versions of **StickMaps**

   Start smart, grow big.
 We have a lot of power under the hood, and we want to bring that to good use.
   Imagine a single file that holds all caves known to humanity, we are up for the challenge, -are you?

   - Research ArcGIS api functionalities related to indexing and path-finding (don't reinvent the wheel)
   - implement hot/cold logic (in-sight/out-of-sight separation)
   - implement proper BTree, Hash and GIST indexes
   - loop-indexing for realtime path-finding
   - optimize search-speeds

 - ### Multi-player version?

-    Wouldn't it be cool to work with all your dive-buddies on the same map?
+  Wouldn't it be cool to work with all your dive-buddies on the same world map?